It seems to me that there are many aspects to getting a germ of an understanding of what we are as human beings.

 However, the brain is not simply a distinction machine, it is also a habit machine.

 It takes a lot of time, discipline, and practice to bring this new realm of existence into being as the dominant mode of existence, and no matter how trained and aware any of us is, we will each have moments when we are not our highest self, but one of the lesser habits of self that we have acquired in a lifetime of experience.
+One of the mechanisms that doesn’t help us is that when under stress the brain tends to narrow focus and to revert to the strongest (which usually equates to the earliest, as they have usually had most repetitions) patterns available.

-So it is possible to have instantaneous transformation of experience, and to have new distinctions available to us; and it is not possible to immediately discard the habits of a lifetime.
+So it seems that it is possible to have instantaneous transformation of experience, and to have new distinctions available to us; and it is not possible to immediately discard the habits of a lifetime.
 It takes a lot of effort to transform the habits of being at all levels to the highest of the new levels of awareness.

 Stepping beyond good and evil is a major paradigm shift, and is profound; and it appears from my personal explorations that there are no limits to the number of such paradigm shifts that are available to be experienced.
 It seems that there may be an infinite series of such recursive shifts in awareness.